structr/structr/structr-app/src/main/resources/structr/docs/articles/Building Applications/Pages & Templates.md

 Clicking the Page element opens the detail settings in the main area of the screen in the center.

 #### Access Control
-Clicking the access control icon (the lock symbol) opens the access control
+Clicking the lock icon on the page element opens the access control dialog for that page. {{"Access Control Dialog",children}}

 #### General Settings
 #### Advanced Settings